uofr/moodle-atto_kaltura/README.md

 In order to use this package, administrators must install "[YU Kaltura Media Local Libraries](https://moodle.org/plugins/local_yukaltura)" and "[YU Kaltura Media Gallery](https://moodle.org/plugins/local_yumymedia)".
 These plugins provide functions such as uploading, playing back and deleting media files to users.

-In addition, the administrators can install "[YU Kaltura Media Assignment](https://moodle.org/plugins/mod_kalmediaassign)" and "[YU Kaltura Media Resource](https://moodle.org/plugins/mod_kalmediares)".
+In addition, the administrators can install "[YU Kaltura Media Assignment](https://moodle.org/plugins/mod_kalmediaassign)", "[YU Kaltura Media Resource](https://moodle.org/plugins/mod_kalmediares)", and "[YU Kaltura Media for Atto](https://moodle.org/plugins/atto_yukaltura)".
 These plugins provide teachers ability of creating resource and activity modules which use kaltura media in their Moodle courses.
+And, user can embed his/her media into text area (introduction or page content) through the Atto text editor.

 Please note that there is a chance this module will not work on some Moodle environment.
 Also, this package is only available in English and Japanese.
 Stay tuned to future versions for other language supports.

 Original plugin package ("Kaltura Video Package") has better functions than ours and is easy to use.
 So that, for customers of the "Kaltura SaaS Edition", use the original plugin package is the better.

-YU Kaltura Media Resource for Moodle
+YU Kaltura Media for Atto.
 ------

-This is a resource module.
+This is a sub-plugin for the Atto text editor.
-Teachers can create media play page (embed media) in their courses, and can view students' play/view status.
-Teachers can choose a media player from Kaltura players, and can set player's size (dimension).
+Users can embed existing Kaltura media into text area on the Atto text editor.
-Aditionally, the teacher can upload and record new media in resource editing page.
+And, they can upload new media and can embed it.
-Students can play the embedded media.
+Users can record new media by using a webcam, and can upload the media.
+And, they can embed the media into text area on the Atto text editor.

 This plugin is updated with stable releases.
 To follow active development on GitHub, click [here](https://github.com/YU-MITC/moodle-mod_kalmediares/).

 Requirements